 - In the Pinky and the Brain episode "Around the World in 80 Narfs", Brain accidentally upsets a group of Italians.
 Pinky pulls out his phrase book and says something to them.
 He then tells Brain that he either said "We're sorry" or a terrible insult.
 Naturally, it was the insult.

 - Happens more than once in Dogstar, usually with Gran doing the translation:

 Gran: He says "You're very brave".
 Either that or he wants to know the way to the station.
 It's a tricky language.

-- One episode of Where on Earth Is Carmen Sandiego? saw Ivy and Zack transported to Mongolia and confronted by a couple of horsemen, whom Zack tries to speak to in Chinese (a language that some Mongolians speak, according to him).
+- One episode of Where on Earth Is Carmen Sandiego? saw Ivy and Zack transported to Mongolia and confronted by a couple of horsemen, whom Zack tries to speak to in Chinese.
 The horsemen respond by charging the two with swords.

 Ivy: What did you say?!

 Zack: I'm not exactly sure!
 I either asked for directions or said their sisters wash ugly camels!